 South Africa Great White Shark Experience

-- Have an amazing experience getting up close to these amazing creatures
+- Have an amazing experience getting up close to Great White Sharks!

-- Learning all about ecosystems and how to interpret the sharks behaviour
+- Learn all about ecosystems and how to interpret shark behaviour

-- Being in one of the best places in the world to see Great White Sharks in their natural habitat!
+- Stay in beautiful Gansbaai, one of the best places in the world to see Great White Sharks in their natural habitat

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!